WPI-AIRLab/ARTags/README.md

 Clone this repository into your catkin workspace and compile.

+Once compiled, source the workspace.

+## Running ARTags
-Once compiled, source the workspace and connect the Intel RealSense camera and launch the rs_camera launch file
+Connect the Intel RealSense camera and launch the rs_camera launch file:
 ```
 roslaunch realsense2_camera rs_camera.launch
 ```